Abhaycl/RoboND-DeepLearning-1P4/README.md

     return output_layer
 ```

+#### Skip Connections

-I've also made use of *skip connections* allowing the network to use information from multiple resolution scales resulting on more precise segmentation decisions.
+Skip connections allow the network to retain information from prior layers that were lost in subsequent convolution layers.
+Skip layers use the output of one layer as the input to another layer.
+By using information from multiple image sizes, the model is able to make more precise segmentation decisions.

 ### FCN Model